This is going to be my last post of 2012. I am very happy that I am writing about a very exciting feature that comes with ASP.NET.

-Step 3-> Add Global.asax file and add the following line in Application_Start as
+Add Global.asax file and add the following line in

 void Application_Start(object sender, EventArgs e)

 That’s it.
-Now your code is ready for run.
+Now your code is ready to run.

-If you see the above circled area in the above pic, it does not contain page extension (aspx).
+If you see the circled area in the above picture, it does not contain page extension (aspx).
 So now the url looks pretty.
-As an end user, I don’t care about the page extension and even some time it just irritates me.
+As an end user, I don’t care about the page extension and even sometimes, it just irritates me.

 There is one caveat here.
-You can not have a folder and Page with same name at the same level.
-If you have the name of a folder and the name of aspx page at same level, you would not be able to access the page without extension.
+You cannot have a folder and Page with the same name at the same level.
+If you have the name of a folder and the name of aspx page at the same level, you would not be able to access the page without extension.
 So please keep it in mind.

 string Id = Request.QueryString["Id"] as string;

 Next point, if I have a URL say http://localhost:57353/First/Products/NewProduct and there is no page as